Bait (TV series): Development

 The series was developed at Jax Media in association with Left Handed Films for Amazon MGM Studios and their streaming platform Amazon Prime Video.
 It is executive produced by Ahmed and Allie Moore for Left Handed, and Jake Fuller on behalf of Jax Media.
-Ben Karlin is an executive producer and is showrunning with Ahmed.
-The series writers include Dipika Guha, Prashanth Venkataramanujam, Karen Joseph Adcock, Azam Mahmood, and Fatima Farheen Mirza.
+Ben Karlin is an executive producer, writer and is showrunning with Ahmed.
+The series writers include Dipika Guha, Prashanth Venkataramanujam, Karen Joseph Adcock and Azam Mahmood.
 Roopesh Parekh is also an executive producer.
-Guz Khan, Sheeba Chaddha, Aasiya Shah, Ritu Arya, Weruche Opia and Sajid Hasan joined the cast in August 2024.
+Nikesh Shukla, editor of the 2016 essay collection The Good Immigrant which Ahmed contributed to, is a consulting producer.
+The credits also thank Jesse Armstrong and Chris Morris, who had previously worked with Ahmed on the 2010 satirical black comedy Four Lions.